better-internet/radworks-docs/docs/understanding-radicle/faq.md

 channel][sc].

 ## Can I delete a project?
-Currently this feature is not supported, it will come in one of the upcoming releases.
-After it landed in the clients, it still will not be possible to remove projects from the network.
+Currently, this feature is not supported but it is on the roadmap and will be included in an upcoming release.
+With this feature, you can only remove your project from your local machine, thus limiting the number of peers who can find and replicate your project.
+You can not delete a project from another peer's local machine, as they retain control over their local data.

 ## Why am I only connected to one peer?
 By default, the Upstream client is conecting to a seed node operated by Radicle.